 - Defense – Toon Elasticity / Stronger Than Ever / School Me Once…

 For Defense Perks, School Me Once… can be great against projectiles, to ensure you don’t get hit by too many at once, which can be very good against someone like Bugs.
 Toon Elasticity is useful on most characters, characters like Bugs, Tom and Jerry, and Jake like to hit you against the stage, so reducing the effectiveness of that helps.
-Then for Stronger Than Ever, having Armor at the start of a respawn helps you either get a sandwich or charge rage to even the odds faster.
+Then, Clear the Air helps getting closer against projectile pressure.

-- Utility – Tasmanian Trigonometry / Triple Jump / Last Stand
+- Utility – Tasmanian Trigonometry / Triple Jump / Speed Force Assist

-For Utility Perks, Last Stand is excellent on Shaggy, and synergies with One Last Zoinks, one of his personal perks.
-If it is equipped, he will get rage at 100% and 10% more damage.
+For Utility Perks, Speed Force Assist increases your speed which helps get follow ups for combos, or get away and dodge through projectiles.
 Triple Jump is good as Shaggy’s Aerial Up Normal can be used higher up, which can either kill at higher percent, or can juggle opponents for longer.
-Tasmanian Trigonometry is good on most characters, as having higher influence on your KI (Knockback Influence) can help you not get knocked at, and can prevent some deaths from happening.
+Tasmanian Trigonometry is good on most characters, as having higher influence on your KI (Knockback Influence) can help you not get knocked out, and can prevent some deaths from happening at earlier percents.

 - Best Signature Perk – One Last Zoinks